We expect to offer this class again in late spring or summer 2019. Click on 'Join Waitlist' to be notified when it's scheduled.

 Learn the time honored art and skill of casting objects out of molten metal!
 In this introductory course, you will learn about the processes of lost wax and direct carve mold making, along with safety in the foundry, chasing, and finishing.
 We'll also discuss the principles of metallurgy as applied to casting.
 You'll participate in two metal pours during this 8-week class.
 One will be an aluminum pour, taking place in the third class session, and the other will be a bronze pour, during the last class session.
 You can expect to create two finished pieces.
 Please wear closed-toe leather boots (steel toed are best) as well as cotton pants, a long sleeve cotton shirt, and bring a cotton bandana or welding hat for pour days.
 You will be required to supply gloves to wear for pour days - specifics will be discussed on the first day of class.

-Instructor: Jess Bergman Tank has been exploring art her entire life and was introduced to cast metal as a teenager.
-She has been instructing and creating with the metalcasting process professionally for the past decade following completion of degrees in both Studio Arts and Art History from the University of Minnesota.
-Jess delights in sharing the love of casting with others and growing the casting community through instruction at CAFAC and casting in fun and unusual places with her bicycle transported art engagement tool called Pedal to the Metal: Traveling Foundry.
+Instructor: Jess Bergman Tank has degrees in both Studio Arts and Art History from the University of Minnesota.
+She has been instructing and experimenting with the metalcasting process for several years.
+Jess delights in sharing the love of casting with others and growing the casting community through instruction at CAFAC and using her bicycle transported traveling foundry called Pedal to the Metal.